Kelly Morgan

 Kelly Ann Aston (born 22 May 1975) is a Welsh badminton player.
 She has represented Wales and Great Britain in regional and international competitions, including the Olympics and the Commonwealth Games, winning gold in the 1998 Commonwealth Games, and beat world number one Ye Zhaoying of China in the 1999 IBF World Championships.

 Career

 Aston began playing badminton at age nine.
 Her brother, Ross, was initially trying for the Welsh national team, and she only made the team as a result of accompanying him to the trials.

-In 1999, Aston was voted Welsh Woman of the Year; she was appointed a Member of the Order of the British Empire (MBE) in the 2002 Birthday Honours for "services to the community, especially through Sport, in South Wales."
+Morgan won the 1998 Rhondda Cynon Taff Sports Personality of the Year and in 1999, Aston was voted Welsh Woman of the Year; she was appointed a Member of the Order of the British Empire (MBE) in the 2002 Birthday Honours for "services to the community, especially through Sport, in South Wales."

 Aston won 13 consecutive Women's Singles titles at the Welsh National Badminton Championships between 1992 and 2004, as well as six Women's Doubles and 4 Mixed Doubles titles.
 In 1998, she received a gold medal representing Wales at the Commonwealth Games, won silver at the 1998 European Badminton Championships, and bronze at the 2000 European Badminton Championships.
 She also represented Great Britain at the 1996, 2000 and 2004 Olympic Games.